 How Do You Open a Betterment Account, and What are the Requirements?

-Because Betterment focuses largely on beginning investors, their sign-up and registration process is extremely easy to follow.
+Because Betterment focuses largely on beginning investors, some users highlighted the fact that the registration process is straightforward.
 Betterment’s focus is to avoid beginner confusion and get people started on the road to proper investment.

 All you have to do is go to their website, click Register, and enter your name, email and password.
 They then ask you to establish security questions for your account, then ask about your address, date of birth, and employment status, annual income, and net worth.
-While these questions may seem invasive, they’re par for the course so Betterment can fulfill your goals.
+While these questions may seem invasive, investors need to analyze by themselves to find whether Betterment meets their requirements.

 After that, it’s easy — just pick your account type (Roth or traditional IRA, or typical investment account).
 If you already have IRAs set up, it’s best to just set up investments; it can be a bit of a hassle to roll your IRA over to Betterment.